tinytrail/gofetch/SECURITY.md

 ## Patch, release, and public communication

-For each vulnerability, the ToolHive security team will coordinate to create the fix and release, and notify the rest of the community.
+For each vulnerability, the StacklokLabs security team will coordinate to create the fix and release, and notify the rest of the community.

 All of the timelines below are suggestions and assume a Private Disclosure.